nicksellen/projects/xOstromPrinciples.md

 7. Minimal recognition of rights to organize
 	The rights of appropriators to devise their own institutions are not challenged by external governmental authorities.

 _For CPRs that fire parts of larger systems:_

 8. Nested enterprises
-Appropriation, provision, monitoring, enforcement, conflict resolution, and governance activities are organized in multiple layers of nested enterprises.

-_For CPRs that fire parts of larger systems:_
-8. Nested enterprises
-Appropriation, provision, monitoring, enforcement, conflict resolution, and governance activities are organized in multiple layers of nested enterprises.

-_For CPRs that fire parts of larger systems:_

-8. Nested enterprises